pgarus97/bubzia-website/README.md

 # Introduction

+Access: pgarus97.github.io/bubzia-website

-This is a website for www.twitch.tv/Bubzia, including all my speedruns, marathon runs etc.
+This is the website of www.twitch.tv/Bubzia, including all my speedruns, marathon runs, information etc.

 ## Important

-This is just a prototype site which currently only functions well on desktop (not mobile), preferrably with a 16:9 screen as I have not had the time to optimize it yet.
+This is just a WIP site which currently only functions well on desktop (not mobile), preferrably with a 16:9 screen as I have not had the time to optimize it yet.